WHAT TO EXPECT

 We warmly welcome children and their families to join us for worship.
 At the entrance to the sanctuary there is a basket full of tote bags containing small toys, books and coloring materials to help keep young children occupied when they get restless.
 Please do not be too self-conscious about your children in worship.
 We want them to be there, and we understand that children are not always silent.

 We have an excellent Hearing-Assist technology.
 Just ask a greeter or walk over to the table set up in the lobby area and ask for assistance.
+If your hearing aid is equipped with an induction loop, then it will work everywhere in the main body of the sanctuary.

 We usually celebrate the sacrament of holy communion on the first Sunday of each month.
 We do so to commemorate Christ’s final meal with his disciples and to celebrate his resurrection.
 Everyone is welcome to participate in this sacrament, however if you are not a Christian or you really don’t feel like you understand it enough to do so, you are perfectly welcome to stay in your seat.
 Instructions as to how to go up to communion, what to do with the bread and wine (juice) and what to say, will be explained at the time.
 When you receive the piece of bread/cup an appropriate reply is “amen”.
 We use a pasteurized grape juice instead of wine.